sonjageorgievska/current/proposals/2020-spring/SoftSkills-SIG.md

 \

 - **Organize role-playing activities to train conflict resolution skills**: As described previously, we would like to stir activities that will broaden the awareness across the Center about the importance of Non-Violent communication.
-Jens, Pablo L. And Willem are currently working on playing scripts and organising a periodic activity..
+Jens, Pablo L. And Willem are currently working on playing scripts and organising a periodic activity.

 \